emberrett/baymax/README.md

 ## You are now ready to message your personal AI chatbot via Telegram.
 Type `/help` for commands.

-If you would like to edit the prompt the chatbot begins with, edit `prompt.txt`.

 For running container with Nvidia GPU access on Windows, see [this guide](https://saturncloud.io/blog/how-to-use-gpu-from-a-docker-container-a-guide-for-data-scientists-and-software-engineers/)